Microbial Heterogeneity and Imaging

 A statistical design-of-experiments approach can help in achieving statistical confidence, but only in a limited portion of the vast multi-parametric experimental design space.
 This empirical approach leads to low representation of the experimental space.

 Minimal replication leads to a restricted understanding of scale-up performance and thereby increases the risk of failure during scale-up of bioprocesses (Crater and Lievense, 2018).

 We are establishing scientific methods needed to accelerate fermentation process development in bioreactors.

 Lab-scale and high-throughput replications have consistently shown much lower variation among replicates, representing only natural stochasticity.
 In bioreactors, culture conditions could be resonating with natural stochasticity, operational deviations, or both, leading to heterogeneity in culture genetics.
-System-level heterogeneity starts at the inoculum level and rapidly amplifies by the time of inoculation, leading to high level of variability.
+System-level heterogeneity starts at the inoculum level and rapidly amplifies by the time of inoculation, leading to high levels of variability.
 We are ascertaining the evolution of microbial heterogeneity in bioreactors with changing process conditions.
 We are also developing real-time and off-line methods, including imaging, to rapidly detect the impact of process conditions on intracellular conditions.